Last Updated on September 27, 2023 by Karl Thompson

 Explaining the long term decrease in marriage

-1. Economic Factors – The increasing cost of living and the increasing cost of weddings.
+Economic factors include the increasing cost of living and the increasing cost of weddings.

 Increasing property prices in recent years may be one of the factors why couples choose to get married later in life.
 The average deposit on a first time home is now over £30 000, with the average cost of a wedding being around £18 000.
 So for most couples it is literally a choice between getting married in their 20s and then renting/ living with parents, or buying a house first and then getting married in their 30s.
 The second option is obviously the more financially rational.